a-dejesus/Jetson-Nano-UART-Digilent-Analog-Discovery-2/README.md

 Original Article on JetsonHacks:https://www.jetsonhacks.com/2019/10/10/jetson-nano-uart/

-I made this to visually see what my Jetson nano was transmitting and receiving before I started to implement communication with another device.
+Script is intended visually see what Jetson nano is transmitting and receiving before implementing communication with another device.

 Before you start using UART with this serial port, make sure you've disabled the serial console nvgetty service.
 You can find why to do that in the original article.
 Commands are: